ApprenticeAI/frapy/docs/topics/contracts.rst

 =================

 Testing spiders can get particularly annoying and while nothing prevents you from writing unit tests the task gets cumbersome quickly.
-Scrapy offers an integrated way of testing your spiders by the means of contracts.
+Frapy offers an integrated way of testing your spiders by the means of contracts.

 This allows you to test each callback of your spider by hardcoding a sample url